del-Pacifico/Mass-Image-Downloader/docs/README.md

 - **Want to configure something specific** → [Configuration Guides](https://github.com/del-Pacifico/Mass-Image-Downloader/blob/main/docs/configuration-guides/configuration-guides.md)
 - **Want to understand internals** → [Technical User Manual](https://github.com/del-Pacifico/Mass-Image-Downloader/blob/main/docs/technical-manual/README.md)
 - **Want to understand design decisions and limits** → [Advanced Manual](https://github.com/del-Pacifico/Mass-Image-Downloader/blob/main/docs/advanced-manual/README.md)

 ---

+## 🧭 Backlog & Development Flow

+This repository follows a clear separation between **ideas**, **planned work**, and **execution**.

+### 💡 Ideas & Early Proposals
+- **Location:** GitHub Discussions
+- Used for:
+  - Early ideas and brainstorming
+  - Open-ended proposals
+  - Design questions and feedback
+- Discussions are exploratory and **do not represent commitments**.

+> Ideas may be promoted to Issues once they are clear and actionable.

+---

+### 🗂️ Development Backlog
+- **Location:** GitHub Issues
+- The backlog consists of Issues labeled with:
+  - `type:*` (classification)
+  - optional `priority:*`
+  - and without a final resolution status

+> Issues represent **actionable work** that can be scheduled and implemented.

+---

+### 🚧 Work in Progress
+- **Location:** GitHub Issues + Pull Requests
+- An Issue enters active development when:
+  - It is assigned or explicitly picked up
+  - A related Pull Request is opened

+> Pull Requests are the unit of execution and must reference their corresponding Issue.

+---

+### 📦 Delivered Work
+- **Location:** Merged Pull Requests + `CHANGELOG.md`
+- A change is considered delivered when:
+  - The Pull Request is merged
+  - The change is documented in the changelog (for user-facing behavior)

+> If a change is not in the changelog, it is not considered officially shipped.

+---

+> This structure helps keep the project predictable, transparent, and easy to maintain.

+---